aineniamh/snipit/README.md

   --size-option SIZE_OPTION
                         Specify options for sizing.
 Options: expand, scale --flip-vertical       Flip the orientation of the plot so sequences are below the reference rather than above it.
-  --include-positions INCLUDED_POSITIONS [INCLUDED_POSITIONS ...]
+  --include-indels      Include indels in the snipit plot.
+Default = False --include-positions INCLUDED_POSITIONS [INCLUDED_POSITIONS ...]
                         One or more range (closed, inclusive; one-indexed) or specific position only included in the output.
 Ex.
 '100-150' or Ex.
 '100 101' Considered before '--exclude-positions'.
   --exclude-positions EXCLUDED_POSITIONS [EXCLUDED_POSITIONS ...]